 - That the guidelines are being followed for residential events and any adventurous activities.

-A Leader must send the REN form to the appropriate Commissioner for the size of the event.
-However, a Commissioner cannot approve an event she is involved in herself so the REN must go to the next level Commissioner.
+A leader must send the REN form to the appropriate commissioner for the size of the event.
+However, you cannot approve an event that you're involved in.
+So in those cases, the REN must go to the next level commissioner.

-For example, for a Division Event, the REN should be sent to the Division Commissioner.
-However, if she is involved in the event, it should be sent to the County Commissioner.
+For example, for a division event the REN should be sent to the division commissioner.
+If she's involved in the event, it should be sent to the county commissioner.

 What happens next?

-When the Commissioner is happy that the residential can go ahead, she can sign the form electronically and send it back to the Leader to confirm.
+When you're happy that the residential can go ahead, sign the form electronically and send it back to the leader to confirm.

-If there are changes to the event after the REN form has been approved - for example, number of participants - the Leader should advise the Commissioner of these changes.
+If there are changes to the event after the REN form has been approved - for example, number of participants - the leader should edit the form and resubmit it to be approved.

 The form should be kept for one year after the event took place.